josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 provider.
 Ideally, IETF could make decisions free from operational and other constraints imposed by its relationship with ISOC.

-IETFAdminOrg must have enough and appropriate authority to carry out the IETF's administrative requirements and activities in a timely fashion, and as the IETF desires (within reason of normal business and legal requirements).
+IAO must have enough and appropriate authority to carry out the IETF's administrative requirements and activities in a timely fashion, and as the IETF desires (within reason of normal business and legal requirements).